hyperdefined/ToolStats/README.md

 	<a href="https://buymeacoffee.com/hyperdefined"><img alt="buymeacoffee-singular" height="40" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/compact/donate/buymeacoffee-singular_vector.svg"></a>
 </p>

 ToolStats is a Paper plugin that display various stats about tools.
 This plugin is inspired off of [GearStats](https://www.spigotmc.org/resources/gearstats.12960/).
-You can disable/enable which stats are shown on which tools via the config.
-Note: stats are tracked regardless of config setting.
-The config is to disable the lore on the item.
+You can either track all statistics by default, or a use a token system to add statistics to tool/armor.
+You can configure how each statistic is shown on the item, or disable it!

 Here is everything it tracks:
 * Blocks mined (pickaxes, shovels, axes, hoes, shears)